DionWu/amtsimplified/content/posts/amt-taxes.md

  Step 8: Calculate your Regular Income Tax
 ----
-But do you actually need to pay **$7,813?**
+But do you actually need to pay that **$7,813?**

 It all depends if this number is greater than or less than your regular income tax!
-There are many websites show you how to calculate the regular income tax you may owe, so I won't go into detail here.
+There are many websites that show you how to calculate the regular income tax you may owe, so I won't go into detail here.
 Using all the same parameters that we have used throughout this example:

 Take my word for it, but your regular income tax would come out to: **$10,181**

  Step 9: So... what do I owe?
 ----
+You would owe: $10,181

-Because your AMT comes out to less than your Regular Income Tax, in this case, you wouldn't need to worry about your AMT at all!
+Because your AMT comes out to less than your Regular Income Tax, you wouldn't need to worry about your AMT at all!
 Just pay your regular income tax as you normally would, and you'll be good to go.

-Like I mentioned, most tax programs will account for all of this.
+In the event that your AMT is higher than your Regular income tax, your tax program may just register the net difference as an additional line item.
+For example, if your AMT came out to $12,000 and your Regular Income Tax came out to $10,000, you might just see a line item saying "$2,000 for AMT" such that your total tax owed comes out to $12,000.

-I should also mention that all of this is still within the realm of federal income taxes (FICA).
+I should also mention that all of this is still within the realm of **FEDERAL** income taxes (FICA).
 None of this takes into account state taxes, which is a whole 'nother ball game.
 Luckily, only a few states have AMT at the state level, and we'll have an article up soon detailing this.

 This exercise is most useful if you want to plan for how much of your ISO to exercise this year, such that this exact scenario arises.
-This way, you could avoid having to pay any additional taxes beyond your regular income tax.
-If you don't feel like doing it manually, [we've luckily built out a planning tool here](/iso-exercise-planner)
+This way, you could exercise the maximum amount of options early enough, but not exercise too many to trigger having to pay AMT.
+You could do the math yourself on Excel, but if you don't feel like doing it manually, [we've luckily built out a planning tool here](/iso-exercise-planner)

 ------

-In conclusion, I hope this was helpful.
-Please feel free to submit any additional questions you may have
+In conclusion, I hope this was helpful!
+Please feel free to submit any additional questions you may have to an email that is soon to come...